 What is the cultural evaluation of technology?
-Throughout history the tradesman, the tinkerer, and the artificer have been described as trivial actors on the world stage.
-The characters that populate histories before 1800 have been mostly conquerors and clerics.
-The rulers had a much larger role when citizens still called themselves “subjects”.
-The conquerors and rulers were the men that subjugated all the residents of their countries, and the clerics explained why this was their “divine right” or “mandate of heaven”.
+Throughout history, the tradesman, the tinkerer, and the artificer are portrayed as trivial actors on the world stage.
+The characters that populate accounts before 1800 have been conquerors and clerics.
+The rulers had a much larger role when citizens still called themselves “subjects.”
+The conquerors and rulers were the men that subjugated all the residents of their countries, and the clerics explained why this was their “divine right” or “mandate of heaven.”
 Before the special sciences, clerical scholars were focused on morality and the organization of society.

 Technical innovators, it is becoming clear now, are not trivial actors on the world stage.
 Starting with the banks in Italy and “manufactories” of England, private owners were becoming as wealthy as royalty and, eventually, as heads of state.

 Their wealth was not the result of conquering and looting the wealth accumulated by others, but by starting to identify the sources of wealth itself, and by producing more of it.

 That was an entirely different approach than the clerics had always promoted, which were various forms of sharing equity, always favoring the conqueror/rulers who made the clerical way of life one of the three estates of their society.

 The clerics worked for centuries on mystical solutions to life’s problems.
 The mystical solutions often failed.
 Miracles are not a method.
 So the clerics often settled for describing ways to accept “one’s lot in life”.